 "Boxtops for Education" General Mills cereals and other GM products have a small pink "Boxtop for Education" on their boxes which is worth 10 cents; Springfield schools collect the Boxtops as a fundraiser.
 Bring your Boxtops to the Recycling Center and they'll be distributed to local schools.

-Brush Drop off by the sign that says "Brush only" in the parking lot outside of the Transfer Station - near the Town's winter sand pile.
+Brush Only during open hours - drop off by the sign that says "Brush only" in the parking lot outside of the Transfer Station - near the Town's winter sand pile.

 Corks Corks, natural only, are collected and shipped to ReCORK which "upcycles" them into footwear.
 Look for the container near the shed for glass.